codebysajid/FlightAutomation/README.md

 # Run all tests (Maven)
-  Use the command in IDE terminal mvn test clean
+  Use the command in IDE terminal
-OR
+  `mvn test clean`
+|
   Right-click the test class or testng.xml and select Run.

 # Reports & logs

-TestNG HTML report: Generated under target/surefire-reports/index.html - To generate the new report for each run use command "mvn test clean" in IDE terminal
+TestNG HTML report: Generated under target/surefire-reports/index.html - To generate the new report for each run use command `mvn test clean` in IDE terminal